ForgeRock/iot-edge/examples/proof-of-concept/mosquitto/README.md

 when the device would have to re-authenticate with AM to retrieve another token.

 #### Thing Publisher Example
-In a terminal, navigate to this directory and call the run script:
+In a terminal, navigate to this directory and call the deploy script:

 ```
-./run.sh
+./deploy.sh
 ```

 This will run an IoT enabled CDK and put up a Mosquitto server and a things container.